pysys-test/pysys-test/USERGUIDE.rst

 - When your tests start the program(s) whose coverage is to be measured, add the required arguments or environment variables to enable coverage using the coverage tool of your choice.
-PySys does this by adding `-m coverage run --parallel-mode` to the command line of Python programs started using the `startPython` method, when the `pythonCoverage` property is set to true (typically by pysys.py run -X pythonCoverage=true).
+PySys does this by adding `-m coverage run` to the command line of Python programs started using the `startPython` method (and setting COVERAGE_FILE to a unique filename in the test output directory), when the `pythonCoverage` property is set to true (typically by pysys.py run -X pythonCoverage=true).
 The `pythonCoverageArgs` project property can be set to provide customized arguments to the coverage tool, such as which files to include/exclude, or a `--rcfile=` specifying a coverage configuration file.